Andaman and Nicobar Islands – Culture and Tradition

 Andaman & Nicobar Islands is a melting pot of Indian Culture.
 Andaman cuisine is heavily influenced by all the cultures that came into contact with the region.
 Like many other aspects of Andaman culture, the influence of the Hindu, Christian, Muslim, and Sikh religions on traditional food is very strong.
 You can observe this deep impact on the truly tasty and spicy cuisine of The Andamans.

 The Andaman and Nicobar Island food is basically Non-vegetarian, it is completely a coastal region fish is eaten with rice.
 Vegetables and most of the food items are imported from other states and the nearest countries.

-Every region has its own dressing sense and style, but in Andaman & Nicobar Islands tribe people hardly cover their body and the people are too much away from the touch of modernity.
+Every region has its own dressing sense and style, but in Andaman & Nicobar Islands tribes people hardly cover their bodies and the people are too much away from the touch of modernity.
 Till now there are people of Andaman & Nicobar Islands who don’t wear any dress they wear aprons, bark apparel or leaves dress.

 Only recently you can see some people start with clothing.
 Sea-shell ornaments and leaves dress to make simply amazing clothing.